drduh/macOS-Security-and-Privacy-Guide/README.md

 ## System Integrity Protection

+[System Integrity Protection](https://support.apple.com/en-us/HT204899) (SIP) is a new security feature of OS X 10.11.
+It is enabled by default, but [can be disabled](https://derflounder.wordpress.com/2015/10/01/system-integrity-protection-adding-another-layer-to-apples-security-model/), which may be necessary to change some system settings, such as deleting root certificate authorities or unloading certain launch daemons.

 From [What's New in OS X 10.11](https://developer.apple.com/library/prerelease/mac/releasenotes/MacOSX/WhatsNewInOSX/Articles/MacOSX10_11.html):

 > A new security policy that applies to every running process, including privileged code and code that runs out of the sandbox.
 The policy extends additional protections to components on disk and at run-time, only allowing system binaries to be modified by the system installer and software updates.
 Code injection and runtime attachments to system binaries are no longer permitted.

-System Integrity Protection is enabled by default, but can be disabled.

 ## Gatekeeper and Xprotect